Paramdigma/setup-yak/readme.md

 This tool is intended to help package and publish Rhino and Grasshopper.

-The McNeel team can (and does) explain this better than I ever could [here](https://developer.rhino3d.com/guides/yak/what-is-yak/)
+The McNeel team can (and does) explain it's purpose better than we ever could [here](https://developer.rhino3d.com/guides/yak/what-is-yak/)

 ## Inputs